In order to maximise our learning we're actually going to tackle 3 things, that is feed 3 birds with one scone.

 We're going to achieve that by making this cute print-in-place hinge, print in place means that there will be no assembly step, both parts of the hinge will be printed pre-assembled.

-This tutorial makes no assumption about previous knowledge, which means it's fine you you haven't done any programming before, we'll walk you through it.
+This tutorial makes no assumption about previous knowledge, which means it's fine if you haven't done any programming before, we'll walk you through it.

 If you came here from "getting started" then you would have already got a shape on screen with